 found in the release archive.

-The next release will be RC 2, planned for 10 October 2024.
+The next release will be the fifth release candidate (RC 5), planned

 the rough outline of which is specified in the